Cincinnati Reds: The Big Red Machine (1970–1976)

 In the 1975 season, Cincinnati clinched the NL West with 108 victories before sweeping the Pittsburgh Pirates in three games to win the NL pennant.
 They went on to face the Boston Red Sox in the World Series, splitting the first four games and taking Game 5.
 After a three-day rain delay, the two teams met in Game 6, considered by many to be the best World Series game ever.
 The Reds were ahead 6–3 with five outs left when the Red Sox tied the game on former Red Bernie Carbo's three-run home run, his second pinch-hit, three-run homer in the series.
 After a few close calls both ways, Carlton Fisk hit a dramatic 12th-inning home run off the foul pole in left field to give the Red Sox a 7–6 win and force a decisive game 7.
 Cincinnati prevailed the next day when Morgan's RBI single won Game 7 and gave the Reds their first championship in 35 years.
 The Reds have not lost a World Series game since Carlton Fisk's home run, a span of nine straight wins.

 saw a return of the same starting eight in the field.
 The starting rotation was again led by Nolan, Gullett, Billingham and Norman, while the addition of rookies Pat Zachry and Santo Alcalá comprised an underrated staff in which four of the six had ERAs below 3.10.
 Eastwick, Borbon and McEnaney shared closer duties, recording 26, eight and seven saves, respectively.
 The Reds won the NL West by 10 games and went undefeated in the postseason, sweeping the Philadelphia Phillies (winning game 3 in their final at-bat) to return to the World Series, where they beat the Yankees at the newly renovated Yankee Stadium in the first Series held there since 1964.
 This was only the second-ever sweep of the Yankees in the World Series, and the Reds became the first NL team since the 1921–22 New York Giants to win consecutive World Series championships.
-To date, the 1975 and 1976 Reds were the last NL team to repeat as champions.
+The 1975 and 1976 Reds were the last NL team to repeat as champions until the Los Angeles Dodgers won back-to-back World Series in 2024 and 2025.